msemple1111/average_alpr/README.md

 ## Installation:
 This guide is designed for linux and mac but can easily be used on Windows.
 This program is deigned to be run using Python 3.
-Install either through a virtual envirmoment or through your normal python install.
+Install either through a virtual environment or through your normal python install.

 ### Quick Installation for testing/development
 [![Nitrous Quickstart](https://nitrous-image-icons.s3.amazonaws.com/quickstart.svg)](https://www.nitrous.io/quickstart)